N-Wouda/N-Wouda.github.io/pages/projects/index.md

   process.
 The second, [here](https://nielswouda.com/slides/rhp_user), explains several common queries one might perform.

-- My master's thesis, on the planning of green hydrogen production on the Dutch North Sea.
-A presentation is available [here](https://nielswouda.com/slides/msc_thesis).

 # Past projects

 A selection:

+- My master's thesis, on the planning of green hydrogen production on the Dutch North Sea.
+I wrote my thesis during an internship at ORTEC.

 - A Python implementation of the adaptive large neighbourhood search (ALNS) metaheuristic that has received 50+ stars on GitHub.
 The package is available